Tobacco politics: Netherlands

+The Lidl supermarket chain in the Netherlands stopped selling cigarettes in 2021.

 Russia

 In Russia, smoking is very prevalent, with tobacco industries wielding great influence in Russian politics.
 Several Russian Duma members have also worked within the tobacco industry.
 After a protest caused by cigarette shortages in 1990, transnational tobacco companies began to invest in the Russian tobacco market, particularly in production.
 This growth in industry has been accompanied by an increase in smoking, and Russia has the highest rates of smoking in Europe.

 Although the Russian government has attempted to implement tobacco prevention and control programs, most of these have had limited success.
 In the mid-1990s, the Federal Ministry of Health recommended several tobacco control measures, but failed to provide funding for their enactment.
 In 1999, the Duma introduced national tobacco control legislation.
 However, this legislation was substantially watered down after measures like limitations on advertisement were removed.
 In 2006, the Duma passed limited tobacco advertising regulations, which still allowed for small warnings on cigarette packs without graphics.
 In 2010, Prime Minister Putin approved the “Concept of the Government Policy on Combating Tobacco Use for 2010-2015.”
 Although the concept set forth several goals and concrete policy suggestions, such as complete bans on all tobacco advertising, it was not legally binding.
 When the Ministry of Health and Social Development (MoHSD) proposed tobacco legislation based on the concept, the bill was suspended within two days.
 Although many Russian representatives helped develop the Framework Convention on Tobacco Control (FCTC), Russia was one of the last countries to sign the FCTC.

 In 2017, the Ministry of Health proposed a cigarette ban that would apply to all born after 2014, although some have expressed concern that a ban would result in a cigarette black market.